 I am part of the Neuroscience of Language Lab working with Liina Pylkkänen and the Child Language Lab working with Ailís Cournane.
 Currently I’m working on the neural correlates of modality and belief updating, and on the development of counterfactual interpretations in children.
+My dissertation is on (non-actual) discourse updating and the representation of possibilities in children and adults.
 I’m also involved in several collaborative projects looking at the acquisition of linguistic modality, production and perception of rhetorical question intonation, structure of the left periphery and speaker identification.